twbs/ratchet/README.md

 - Script tags containing javascript will not be executed on pages that are loaded with push.js.
 If you would like to attach event handlers to elements on other pages, document-level event delegation is a common solution.
 - Ratchet uses XHR requests to fetch additional pages inside the application.
 Due to security concerns, modern browsers prevent XHR requests when opening files locally (aka using the file:/// protocol); consequently, Ratchet does not work when opened directly as a file.
     - A common solution to this is to simply serve the files from a local server.
 One convenient way to achieve this is to run ```python -m SimpleHTTPServer <port>``` to serve up the files in the current directory to ```http://localhost:<port>```

-## Future features

-Ratchet is just getting started.
-Here are some of the immediate features we're thinking about:

-- Shelf (exposable left hand navigation a la Path or Facebook)
-- Gridviews
-- Notifications
-- Slide control
-- More list views options
-- Improved active states (especially for lists)
-- Docking list dividers
-- Touch library for richer touch events (swipes, long press, etc)
-- Autocomplete
-- Hiding title bar (hides with scroll)

-Even these are just the short-term goals though.
-We eventually want to extend Ratchet beyond the prototying for iPhone and create HTML/CSS/JS components for iPad and Android devices.
-Our dream is that Ratchet becomes the best way to create mobile experiences with web standard languages.

 ## Authors